Sip on it neat, on the rocks or shaken up as a cocktail—despite whisky’s intimidating reputation, there’s no wrong way to drink it.

 For whiskies the world over

-Escape the roaring crowds of Robertson Quay when you duck into this small space dominated by shelves upon shelves of bottles.
+Escape the roaring crowds of Robertson Quay when you duck into this quaint and idyllic space dominated by shelves upon shelves of bottles.
 Rest assured, though, because La Maison du Whisky is not your average masculine, leather-bound whisky bar.
 Its mission is to make the spirit accessible to all.

-It does so by keeping prices affordable—a bottle of single-malt Kavalan, an award-winning Taiwanese distillery, is only SGD 40—and by representing the many whisk(e)y-producing regions of the world.
+It does so by keeping prices affordable—a bottle of single-malt Kavalan, made at the award-winning Taiwanese distillery, won’t cost you an arm and a leg—and by representing the many whisky-producing regions of the world.
 Hundreds of expressions from Ireland, Japan, the US, England, the Czech Republic and, of course, Scotland can be sampled from the comfort of its long bar.
 La Maison du Whisky also stocks other craft spirits (quinoa vodka, anyone?) if you’re looking to switch things up while you’re there.

 The Pier@Robertson Quay.
 80 Mohammed Sultan Road #01-10, Singapore 239013. +65 6733 0059.